Ride Norfolk

-Ride Norfolk provides public transportation within the single-tier municipality of Norfolk County, Ontario, Canada.
+Ride Norfolk is a provider of public transportation within the single-tier municipality of Norfolk County, Ontario, Canada.

 The program was originally classified as a "pilot project" and given the deadline of September 30, 2012 to prove its feasibility in the Norfolk County region.
 It was declared a permanent fixture in the region on May 16, 2012 after being deliberated before city council.
 Owing to its long-term status as a municipal program, Ride Norfolk (and Norfolk County Council) became eligible for nearly $90,000 per annum in gas tax subsidies.
 It appears to serves as a spiritual successor to the now-defunct Simcoe Coach Lines; which operated in the 1950s and operated to four different communities including the hamlet of Vittoria.

 According to a past issue of the Port Dover Maple Leaf newspaper, Ride Norfolk has been approved to continue operations through the end of 2013.
 All buses operating for Ride Norfolk operate on diesel fuel and were manufactured in 2011 by the Ford Motor Company.